 The David Pettigrew Foundation is a ISSW sponsor and provides scholarships to worthy Washington based ski patrollers to attend ISSW Workshops.

 www.nsaa.org - The NSAA is a non-profit, national umbrella trade association that represents the ski resort industry in the United States.
-It is located suburban Denver and its members include more than 330 ski areas, which entertain more than 90% of all skier visits in the country annually.
+Its members include more than 330 ski areas, which entertain more than 90% of all skier visits in the country annually.
 In addition, its members include 34 ski areas in Canada, dozens of other ski areas around the globe, and scores of ski industry manufacturers and suppliers.

-The David Pettigrew Foundation will be partnering with the NSAA on the issue of educating the public on risks associated with non-avalanche related snow emergent accidents.
+The David Pettigrew Foundation partnerings with the NSAA on educating the public on risks associated with non-avalanche related snow emergent accidents.
 This is a long term safety initiative designed to educate skiers and boarders about snow emergent hazards, as well as broader research efforts to find ways to prevent these accidents and to learn how skiers and boarders can protect themselves in such situations.

 This national initiative will be tremendously important to ski areas in both the United States and Canada.
 The initiative will include brochures that resorts can provide to guests (rental/retail shops, ticket windows, etc.), brochures that manufacturers can include in packaging, new signage for resorts to post, a video and a newly designed website to which resorts can link.

 www.americanvalancheassociation.org - The AAA is composed of dedicated professionals engaged in the study, forecasting, control and mitigation of snow avalanches.
 Association members include qualified researchers, professional avalanche forecasters, educators, guides, snow safety officers, snow rangers, and qualified ski patrollers, technicians and specialists.